Basic Environment Setup

 x86 Machine Setup

-Unlike the original Yuque documentation, this guide uses a pre-built Docker image for installation.
-Please ensure Docker is installed on your computer.
+Unlike the original Yuque tutorial, this guide relies on a pre-built Docker image.
+Make sure Docker is installed on your x86 machine.

 Obtaining and Running the HHB Image